- 43 Reviews

 Your files are easily searchable within Evernote.
 Quickly locate your Office and work documents, spreadsheets, presentations, and PDFs.

-Automatic attachment management Cloud sync Export to iCalendar Google Drive integration IFTTT integration MarkDown support Nested Notebooks Works Offline Owncloud integration Sync with Owncloud PDF annotation Sync between devices Tag based Text formatting Web clipper Add a feature
+Cloud sync Cross-platform Export to iCalendar Google Drive integration Hyperlinks IFTTT integration MarkDown support Nested Notebooks Notetaking OCR Works Offline Owncloud integration Sync with Owncloud Protected by Password PDF annotation Screenshot OCR Sync between devices Sits in the System Tray Tag based Text formatting Web clipper Add a feature

 Make this page better by adding screenshots to Evernote.